Is Bank of Commerce Credit Card the Right Card for You?

-- Bank of Commerce MasterCard Gold is for Filipinos who have a greater purchasing power with a higher spending limit.
+- Bank of Commerce MasterCard Gold is for Filipinos who have greater purchasing power with a higher spending limit.
 This card has perks for individuals who spend more on dining, shopping, and traveling.
 The minimum annual income to have this card is Php 455,000.

-- Bank of Commerce MasterCard Platinum is for the life’s luxuries.
-This card is best used for international purchases as it has the Dual Currency Billing.
-You can charge in US dollars instead of converting the amount in peso.
+- Bank of Commerce MasterCard Platinum is for life’s luxuries.
+This card is best used for international purchases as it has Dual Currency Billing.
+You can charge in US dollars instead of converting the amount into pesos.
 Applicants for this card must be earning at least Php 1,200,000 a year.

 Bank of Commerce Credit Card Requirements

-The applicant for the BOC credit cards must be at least 21 to 65 years old.
+The credit card Bank of Commerce applicant must be at least 21 to 65 years old.
 Supplementary cardholders should be not younger than 15 at the time of application.